 Boyd is currently the store manager of Dillards at Flatiron Mall and lives in Louisville with his wife and two sons.

 Drawing from the CU College of Music and Boulder community, Grace's choir sections are led by professional singers, that provide depth, experience and incredible tone to our Worship singing.

 Sebastian Schmidt, bass section leader, is a native of Leipzig, Germany.
-Music has been part of his life since childhood; he studied the piano for twelve years and joined the children's choir of the Leipzig Opera at age eight.
-As an adult, he sang in Leipzig's Gewandhaus and University Choirs where works by Bach and Mendelssohn shaped his identity as a singer.
-Sebastian earned a physics degree in 2000 and a Ph.D. in meteorology in 2005.
-He studied voice with teachers in Germany, Austria and Colorado (currently with Adam Ewing).
-After moving to Boulder for a research position in atmospheric physics at CU, he participated in an opera production in 2006 (Pirates of Penzance and Iolanthe by Gilbert and Sullivan) and sang in the Boulder Bach Chorale and other ensembles.
-His musical home since 2010, Grace Lutheran has offered Sebastian wonderful opportunities to develop as a singer and a person.
+Music has been part of his life since childhood.
+He studied the piano for twelve years and joined the children's choir of the Leipzig Opera at age eight.
+As an adult, he sang in Leipzig's Gewandhaus and University Choirs.
+He studied physics in Germany and Scotland, earned his PhD in meteorology in 2005, and has worked at CU's Laboratory for Atmospheric and Space Physics since then.
+He also studied voice with teachers in Germany, Austria and Colorado.
+In Boulder, he sang with the Boulder Bach Chorale, CU Opera, and Grace, where he enjoys singing choral and solo repertoire.